 As a parent, you may be feeling the stress associated with back-to-school, but so might your student.
 If your child gets especially wound up this time of year, this article can help.
 It provides de-stressing strategies and tips parents can implement for their children, plus real-life examples of how parents have gotten through this especially hectic time of year.

 We hope this extensive list of resources makes your back-to-school season as worry-free and organized as possible.
 Do you have any tips or suggestions that didn't make the list?
-We'd love to hear.
-Share them with other parents in the comments!

 Or if you are considering enrolling your child in an online education, learn more about Connections Academy today.